-2.3 Emotional Signs of Abuse
+1.3 Emotional Signs of Abuse

 - Changes or regression in mood or behaviour, particularly where a child withdraws or becomes clinging.
 Also, depression/aggression, extreme anxiety.

-- · Nervousness, frozen watchfulness.
+- Nervousness, frozen watchfulness.

 - Obsessions or phobias.

 - Sudden under-achievement or lack of concentration.

 - Inappropriate relationships with peers and/or adults.

 - Attention-seeking behaviour.

 - Persistent tiredness.

 - Running away, stealing and/or lying.

-3. What to Do if You Suspect That Abuse May Have Occurred
+What to Do if You Suspect That Abuse May Have Occurred

-- 3.1 You must report concerns as soon as possible to [Lorna Tucker] (hereafter the "Coordinator") [07399258320] who is nominated by the N.E.C. to act on their behalf in referring allegations or suspicions of neglect or abuse to the statutory authorities.
-He or she may also be required, by conditions of the Church Insurance Policy to immediately inform the Insurance Company.
-In the absence of the Coordinator, the matter should be brought to the attention of the Deputy Coordinator. - 3.2 If the suspicions in any way involve the Coordinator then the report should be made to [Minister Marva Callaway and Minister Michael Earle] (hereafter the "Deputy Coordinator") [07399258320] If the suspicions in any way implicate both the Coordinator and the Deputy Coordinator, then the report should be made in the first instance to Thirtyone:eight, [PO Box 133, Swanley, Kent, BR8 7UQ on 0303 003 1111].
-Alternatively contact Children and Young People Services on [telephone numbers are provided in the appendix for your area]. - 3.3 Suspicions will not be discussed with anyone other than those nominated above. - 3.4 It is, of course, the right of any individual as a citizen to make direct referrals to the child protection agencies or seek advice from Thirtyone:eight, although we hope that members of the Church will use this procedure.
+- 1.4 You must report concerns as soon as possible to Lead Teacher and Minister Johnathon Brooks within each class.
+The Lead teacher must inform one of the members of the safeguarding team.
+Each will have a Lanyard with their details on.
+Once sharing information and completing the Accident and Incident Form, Missionary Louise Chinyuku Assistant Bethel Director for Safeguarding or Minister Maureen Earle Bethel Director for Safeguarding will be located.
+Both Missionary Louise and Minister Maureen Earle are nominated by The Bethel Board of Bishops to act on their behalf in referring allegations or suspicions of neglect or abuse to the statutory authorities.
+He or she may also be required by conditions of the Church Insurance Policy to immediately inform the Insurance Company.
+In the absence of the Minister Maureen Earle the matter should be brought to the attention of Missionary Louise Chinyuku. - 1.5 If the suspicions in any way involve the any member of the Safeguarding Team, then the report should be made to Bishop Nathan Simmonds The Bethel Board of Bishops Director for Safeguarding.
+(Ask for a message to be displayed for his attention) If the suspicions in any way implicate both the Bethel Director or and Assistant Director, then the report should be made in the first instance NEC Bethel Director for Safeguarding, in the first instance.
+If the matter is not resolved contact Thirtyone:eight, [PO Box 133, Swanley, Kent, BR8 7UQ on 0303 003 1111].
+Alternatively contact Children and Young People Services on [Sandwell Council Multi-Agency Hub 0121 569 3100).
+Suspicions will not be discussed with anyone other than those nominated above. - 1.6 It is, of course, the right of any individual as a citizen to make direct referrals to the child protection agencies or seek advice from Thirtyone:eight, although we hope that members of the Church will use this procedure.
 If, however, you feel that the Coordinator or Deputy has not responded appropriately to your concerns, then it is open to you to contact the relevant organization directly.
 We hope by making this statement that we demonstrate the commitment of The Church to effective child protection.